rhasspy/rhasspy3/README.md

 ### Adapters

-Small scripts that live in `bin/` and bridge existing programs into the [Wyoming protocol](docs/wyoming.md).
+[Small scripts](docs/adapters.md) that live in `bin/` and bridge existing programs into the [Wyoming protocol](docs/wyoming.md).

 For example, a speech to text program (`asr`) that accepts a WAV file and outputs text can use `asr_adapter_wav2text.py`

 ### Pipelines

+Complete voice loop from microphone input (mic) to speaker output (snd).
+Stages are:

+1. detect (optional)
+    * Wait until wake word is detected in mic
+2. transcribe
+    * Listen until vad detects silence, then convert audio to text
+3. recognize (optional)
+    * Recognize an intent from text
+4. handle
+    * Handle an intent or text
+5. speak
+    * Convert handle output text to speech and speak through snd

+### Servers

+Some programs take a while to load, so it's best to leave them running as a server.
+Use `bin/server_run.py` or add `--server <domain> <name>` when running the HTTP server.

 ---